Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 ```

-* The next function `sayDetails` will also be an external view function that simply returns the most recent pereson's details stored in the `getDetails` function.
+* The second function `sayDetails` will also be an external view function that simply returns the most recent pereson's details stored in the `getDetails` function.

 Copy and add the code below into the `Person.sol` Contract as the next function.